-Study areas and resources
+Study Areas and Resources

-The Sixth Form have a dedicated building with spaces for private study.
+The Sixth Form has a dedicated building with spaces for private study.
 The Gill Madin Resources Centre provides a supervised silent private study area with access to computers and desk space, preparing students for the use of a university library.
 This space is focused on the A Level Curriculum and provides books and journals geared towards exam success.
 Wider reading is encouraged to deepen knowledge, enrich exam technique and polish university interview performance.
-The main library also holds a selection of subject specific wider reading texts for the Sixth Form and students are encouraged to also use this library to support their learning.
+The main library also holds a selection of subject-specific wider reading texts for the Sixth Form and students are encouraged to also use this library to support their learning.

 It is used solely by the Sixth Form throughout the school day.
-The small upstairs foyer area has a café style work desk and seating area for the students to use throughout the day.
-In addition the Sixth Form Studio is a larger informal study space with café style work benches, comfortable seating areas and a long work table so that students can study in a more informal setting.
+The small upstairs foyer area has a café-style work desk and seating area for the students to use throughout the day.
+In addition, the Sixth Form Studio is a larger informal study space with café-style work benches, comfortable seating areas and a long work table so that students can study in a more informal setting.
 This area is a dedicated social space for the Sixth Form at break and lunch.
-Throughout the day students can also go to the dining hall to work or into department areas, particularly for practical subjects where they can use the specialist equipment and work on coursework projects.
+Throughout the day students can also go to the Dining Hall to work, or into department areas, particularly for practical subjects where they can use the specialist equipment and work on coursework projects.

 - The Library has a copy of almost all books on the Sixth Form Reading Lists and will consider purchasing additional books or journal articles to support EPQ.